Creating right relations with First Peoples

 Sassafras has been a forerunner in creating equity and right relations with First Peoples within a network of nature connection mentoring organizations (NCN).
 We can assist your organization to make progress in the above areas and can design according to your organization's specific needs and circumstances.

-After a first free consultation, we proceed by engaging with you and your organization's team members through a series of (zoom) call followed by in-person workshops and conversations, fitted to your needs.
+After a first free 30 minute consultation, we proceed by engaging with you and your organization's team members through a series of zoom calls followed by in-person workshops and conversations, fitted to your needs.
 In-person training components can take place at your location and are generally followed by an invitation to join us here on the Island of Noepe for a retreat.

 David Vanderhoop is an Aquinnah Wampanoag Native, founder, and Director of Land of Sassafras Earth Education.
 David is the coordinator for the Indigenous Council for The Nature Connection Network, and a board member of the Native Land Conservancy, the first of its kind on the east coast.
 In his lifetime, David has served on Tribal Council, as a Selectman for the Town of Aquinnah, and specializes in Aquaculture.
 David is a father of 5 (grown) children and 6 grandchildren, he loves to fish, hunt and cook over an open fire.